 Step 10: Start the Next Row

-Note: If you are using chevron or river rock to cover your concrete, cinder block, masonry, or metal surface, please consult the instructions that are specific to your chosen panel.
+Note: If you are using chevron, anson fieldstone, or river rock to cover your concrete, cinder block, masonry, or metal surface, please consult our detailed river rock panel installation instructions and chevron wood panel installation overview.

 For all other panel varieties; start your next row directly above the last one while making sure to offset the panels for a more natural layout.
 Carlton and Herringbone Brick panels will not be offset.